 ________________ The Housing Division administers a range of programs geared towards assisting folks with homeownership, rehabilitation, accessibility, emergency repairs and lead paint.
 Funding for these programs comes from both the federal government and state-wide programs, all of which are intended for households in low-moderate income ranges.

-The Department of Planning, Housing & Community Development presents the Action Plan FY17, available here.
+The Department of Planning, Housing & Community Development presents the Final Action Plan FY19, available here.

 are also available in several locations throughout the City.
 A copy is

 available for public review at City Hall, the Main Branch of the New Bedford

 Public Library, the Howland Green Library branch and the Wilks Library